vmware-tanzu/tanzu-dev-portal/content/guides/spring-webclient-gs/index.md

 }
 ```

-And add the following to the ReactiveExamplesController:
+And add the following to the `ReactiveExamplesController`:

 ```java
 private static final String endpoint400 = "400error";